Shackelia Jackson

-The killing of Nakiea Jackson
+Killing of Nakiea Jackson

 Jackson's brother, Nakiea, was shot dead in 2014 by the Jamaican police in their hometown, Kingston.

 Aged 29, Nakiea worked in a restaurant and was known around the Orange Villa community for his cooking skills.
 On the morning of 20 January 2014, eyewitnesses reported that Nakiea was cooking a large lunch order of fried chicken for the local branch of the National Blood Bank when a police officer came into his shop and shot him twice.
 He was dragged by his feet and left on a pavement before being thrown in the back of a police car and taken to hospital where he died.
 The autopsy determined he had died from two gunshot wounds.

 When the shooting occurred, Nakiea's sister, Shackelia Jackson, had heard people shouting his name outside her house and she ran to the small restaurant.
 She first noticed all the food being prepared, as normal.
 And then she noticed one of Nakeia's slippers on the floor and water dragging blood marks.
 "My heart stopped.
 My life stopped that day," she said.
 Shackelia locked the shop to preserve the crime scene.

 Police reported that a robbery was committed in the area and they had attempted to accost the man when he pointed a gun at them.
 The police officers had been looking for a "Rastafarian-looking" man with dreadlocks.
 Nakiea fitted that description.
 The police reported that a 9mm pistol was recovered.
-However, witnesses stated that Nakiea had been unarmed at the time of the shooting.
+Some witnesses said Nakiea was unarmed at the time of the shooting.

 The case against the police officer who shot Nakiea was dismissed in July 2016.
 One of the key witnesses had refused to appear in court.
-According to Amnesty International, he was too afraid of what might happen afterwards.
+According to Amnesty International, he was too afraid of what might happen afterward.

-As of 2017 the Jackson family were appealing the decision.
+As of 2017, the Jackson family are appealing the decision.

 Shackelia Jackson said:"The system is broken...
 We should at least have the opportunity to go to trial, to have a jury hear the case.
 I want to have the opportunity to see all the evidence and defend my case.
 I only want justice.
 This is not an equal fight, but I'm too much of an optimist and will continue in my fight for what is right."Since 2000, in attempting to fight the country's crime rate with a tough approach, police in Jamaica have allegedly killed more than 3,000 people - mostly young men.
 In 2017, the recorded number of fatalities at the hands of Jamaican law enforcement officers was 168 people; an average of three people a week in a nation of 2.8 million.